-The current named executive officers of APAM and certain members of APAM's board (or their affiliates) are limited partners of Holdings.
+Several of the current named executive officers of APAM and certain members of APAM's board (or their affiliates) are limited partners of Holdings.
 As a result, certain transactions (such as TRA payments) between Artisan and the limited partners of Holdings are considered to be related party transactions with respect to these persons.